 Incorporation of Environmental Sample Processor Technology into Gulf of Maine Harmful Algal Bloom Monitoring and Management

-Project Status: This project began in January, 2011 and is projected to be completed in December, 2016
+Project Status: This project began in January 2011 and was completed in December 2016

 Toxic algal blooms pose a serious health risk and often disrupt valuable regional shellfisheries.
 Eating seafood tainted with algal toxins can sicken or even kill people.
 We are pioneering use of the Environmental Sample Processor (ESP) to make ocean observations that serve state and industry management needs.
 ESPs robotically detect algal cells and toxin at sea and warn managers when levels rise.
 ESP data can also be assimilated into numerical models to improve the accuracy of bloom forecasts.